Technical Standards for Completion of Curriculum

 All applicants for admission and already enrolled students in the program must be able to answer “yes” to all of the questions or statements listed below.
 Failure to meet any of the necessary technical standards is considered grounds for denying admission to and for dismissing a student from the program.

-• Can the candidate reasonably be expected to possess the perseverance, diligence, and consistency to complete the Texas A&M Rangel School of Pharmacy curriculum and to enter the practice of pharmacy?
+- Can the candidate reasonably be expected to possess the perseverance, diligence, and consistency to complete the Texas A&M Rangel College of Pharmacy curriculum and to enter the practice of pharmacy?

 Operative Policy